IPESE/REHO/documentation/sections/5_Getting_started.rst

 .. warning:: VScode

-    If you are a VScode user, you may have path issues, either when importing the REHO module or by providing a path.
+    If you are a VScode user, you may have path issues, either when importing the REHO module or when providing a relative path.
-    Follow the instructions from `REHO/Issues/Relative Path in VScode <https://github.com/IPESE/REHO/issues/13>`_.
+    Please refer to the instructions in `REHO/Issues/Relative Path in VScode <https://github.com/IPESE/REHO/issues/13>`_.

 AMPL
 ~~~~~~~~~~~~~~~~~~~~~~~~